rfgamaral/hacker-news-reader/README.md

 # Hacker News Reader

-A basic Hacker News reader application for exceptionally impatient users.
+A basic Hacker News reader application for exceptionally impatient users, developed in the context of a programming challenge for [Doist](https://doist.com).

 ## Instructions